oat-sa/taohub-articles/articles/Frontend/plugins-model.md

 - `init(content)`: the initialization method, that will be called to initialize the plugin at a proper time.

-The default config can also contains a particular entry: `hostName`.
+The default config can also contain a particular entry: `hostName`.
 This entry should contain the name of the host, that will be used to alias the `getHost()` method to `get<HostName>()`.